 "It's identical in all dimensions, materials and functionality to the original blade, but is differentiated by a non-reflective powdercoat finish.
 This gives the knife a more stealthy capability geared specifically to the needs of tactical operators."

 The Black Bird SK-5 Noir is outfitted with a dark Micarta handle to ensure durability and a solid grip regardless of the conditions.
-A new MOLLE-compatible tactical black sheath offers the same reliability and function as its companion.
+A new MOLLE-compatable tactical black sheath offers the same reliability and function as its companion.
 The sheath also allows the wearer the ability to use an integrated belt loop for a more traditional carry.

 Buck Knives has expanded its line of knives with the brand new Compadre Series consisting of a camp knife, hatchet and chopping froe.
 All Compadre components feature unique red powder-coat blades and Heritage Walnut Dymondwood handles.